 I have in the past felt guilty for not offering my help to others in need.
 I have felt bad about looking after my own needs before others.
 And I have worried about what others might think of me for not being a vocal activist for human needs.

-What I have learned from my own experiences and my work with my clients is that prioritising your physical, mental and emotional needs is the most critical step to being capable of helping others.
+From my own experiences and my work with my clients, I have learned that prioritising one’s physical, mental, and emotional needs is the most critical step to being capable of helping others.

 It is not selfish.
 It’s not self-centred, and it’s not a waste of time.
 Looking after yourself is your priority.
 Without that, your ability to serve; completely, honestly and ongoingly is compromised.